AliElneklawy/Clinic-Assistant/README.md

 - If adding a new service, wire it in `src/container.py` first.
 - Reuse that wiring from dependency providers instead of re-instantiating.
 - Avoid module-level “hidden” singletons unless lifecycle is explicitly documented.

+##  Disclaimer
+This project is for informational and workflow-assistance purposes.
+It does not replace professional medical diagnosis, treatment, or emergency care.